Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

         ![3BVA](./assets/images/3BVA.png)

     - **Reduced Number of Test Cases:** By focusing on boundary values, the number of test cases is reduced compared to traditional methods, making it easier to maintain.

-    - **Scenario Column:** While a "Scenario" column can provide additional context and make the test cases more understandable, it is not strictly necessary for BVA.
-The primary focus of BVA is on testing the boundaries of input ranges.
-Including a "Scenario" column can help testers and stakeholders understand the purpose of each test case more clearly, but it can be omitted if the table is already clear and understandable.

     </details>